 And the answer is…we don’t know.

-There is evidence that nightmares are more prevalent among people who also suffer from impaired sleep quality, sleep disorders, PTSD (Post-Traumatic Stress Disorder), depression, a suicidal tendency and anxiety as well as other psychiatric conditions and neurologic diseases.
+There is evidence that nightmares are more prevalent among people who also suffer from impaired sleep quality, sleep disorders, PTSD (Post-Traumatic Stress Disorder), depression, suicidal tendencies, and anxiety as well as other psychiatric conditions and neurologic diseases.

 Also, people who are “night owls” seem to be suffering more from nightmares than “early birds.”

 Some drugs and medications, such as hypnotics, antidepressants, and antihypertensives, may cause nightmares.

 Nightmares and Other Sleep Disorders

 In REM sleep behavior aggressive dreams may occur and are enacted, usually with the dreamer counterattacking from their beds.

 In narcolepsy, nightmares are experienced during long REM periods which occur immediately upon falling asleep.